 Integrated Pest Management: A Guide to Growing a Greener Pest Control Business

 Pest control is considered a recession-resistant business because people will pay to get rid of pests, regardless of how the economy is doing.
-But as consumers learn more about the dangers pesticide chemicals can pose to health and about pesticide’s environmental risks, they’re increasingly looking for greener alternatives
+But as consumers learn more about the dangers pesticide chemicals can pose to health and about pesticide’s environmental risks, they’re increasingly looking for greener alternatives.

-2020 survey by Pest Control Technology (PCT) found that “86% of PMPs [pest management professionals] characterize their markets as environmentally conscious,” making it “clear that green solutions can be important to competitive strength.”
+A 2020 survey by Pest Control Technology (PCT) found that “86% of PMPs [pest management professionals] characterize their markets as environmentally conscious,” making it “clear that green solutions can be important to competitive strength.”

 If you want to grow your pest control business, you need to stop focusing on pesticides alone and consider integrated pest management.
 By using greener methods to deal with pests, you can charge premium prices and lure business away from your spray-focused competition.